Negotiations to end apartheid in South Africa: Background

-Apartheid was a system of racial discrimination and segregation by the South African government.
+Apartheid was a system of racial discrimination and segregation employed by the South African government.
 It was formalised in 1948, forming a framework for political and economic dominance by the white population and severely restricting the political rights of the black majority.

 Between 1960 and 1990, the African National Congress and other mainly black opposition political organisations were banned.
 As the National Party cracked down on black opposition to apartheid, most leaders of ANC and other opposition organisations were either killed, imprisoned, or went into exile.

 However, increasing local and international pressure on the government, as well as the realisation that apartheid could neither be maintained by force forever nor overthrown by the opposition without considerable suffering, eventually led both sides to the negotiating table.
 The Tripartite Accord, which brought an end to the South African Border War in neighbouring Angola and Namibia, created a window of opportunity to create the enabling conditions for a negotiated settlement, recognized by Niel Barnard of the National Intelligence Service.